 What is it like to see a medical marijuana doctor?
 Learn more about the process, and what to expect during your Leafwell visit, in our guide.

 How much does a Massachusetts Medical Marijuana certificate and card cost?

-State application fee = There is no fee for your state application.
+There is no state fee in Massachusetts.
 However, there is a $10 fee for replacement cards.

 What medical conditions qualify for a Medical Marijuana Card in Massachusetts?